reactjs/react.dev/src/content/learn/rendering-lists.md

 </ul>
 ```

 The only difference among those list items is their contents, their data.
-You will often need to show several instances of the same component using different data when building interfaces: from lists of comments to galleries of profile images.
-In these situations, you can store that data in JavaScript objects and arrays and use methods like [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [`filter()`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) to render lists of components from them.
+You will often need to show several instances of the same Component using different data when building interfaces: from lists of comments to galleries of profile images.
+In these situations, you can store that data in JavaScript objects and arrays and use methods like [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [`filter()`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) to render lists of Components from them.

 Here’s a short example of how to generate a list of items from an array: